-Pathways for mature age studentsWe welcome individuals with life experience who want to pursue their passions.
-There are many pathways to entry for mature age students, no matter how long ago high school seems.
+Whether you’re a working professional looking to upgrade your practice or returning to study after a break, we welcome individuals with life experience who want to pursue their passions.
+There are many pathways for applying to university as a mature age student, no matter how long ago high school was.

-Applicants with work and life experienceApplicants who completed secondary education more than two years ago may be considered for admission if they have relevant work or life experience.
-This may include self-tuition, community and leisure activities, volunteering and industry experience.
+Work and life experienceIf you completed secondary education more than two years ago, you may be eligible for admission based on relevant work or life experience.
+We take into account self-tuition, community and leisure activities, volunteering and industry experience.

 Why study with us?